hpssjellis/google-should-make-tensorflowTinyJS/README.md

 ## Security Concerns:
-Local Vulnerabilities: While data security is enhanced by local execution, the device itself must be secured against physical tampering and local attacks.
+## Local Vulnerabilities: While data security is enhanced by local training execution, the microcontroller should be secured against physical tampering and local attacks.
+Note: The ML model on a microcontroller typically does not contain the original training data

 ## Resource Constraints:

-Power Consumption: Running ML models can be power-intensive, which is a concern for battery-operated devices.
+## Power Consumption: Running large ML models continuously can be power-intensive, which is a concern for battery-operated devices.
+Note: many microcontroller run very low power and with smaller models can be made to run continuously with minimal power consupmtion

-Model Optimization: Requires significant effort to optimize models for the limited resources of microcontrollers.
+## Model Optimization: Requires significant effort to optimize models for the limited resources of microcontrollers.

 <hr>